Preševo: Economy

-The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):
+The following table gives a preview of the total number of registered people employed in legal entities per their core activity (as of 2022):

 Politics

 Elections

 In December 2005, the leader of the Albanian Democratic party (PDSH) Ragmi Mustafa became the president of the municipality.
 He was re-elected several times and served as the president of the municipality until 2016.

 On 7 March 2017, the President of Albania Bujar Nishani made a historical visit to the municipalities of Preševo and Bujanovac, in which Albanians form the ethnic majority.
 Three days later, Ardita Sinani became the president of the municipality of Preševo, following the resignation of Shqiprim Arifi due to the termination of the municipal coalition.